NomicFoundation/hardhat/docs/guides/typescript.md

 You can easily turn a JavaScript Hardhat config file into a TypeScript one.
 Let's see how this is done starting with a fresh Hardhat project.

-Open your terminal, go to an empty folder, and run `npx hardhat` and go through the steps to create a sample project.
+Open your terminal, go to an empty folder, run `npx hardhat`, and go through the steps to create a sample project.
 When you're done your project directory should look something like this:

 ```